Barquillo: Description

 Vendor of barquillos in Madrid.
 Note the ruleta beside him.

 Barquillos are thin wafers made from flour, sugar, egg whites and butter that is rolled into the shape of a long hollow tube or a cone.
 They can also be sold simply folded over twice in a fan shape.

 In Spain, it was traditionally sold by roaming roadside vendors known as "barquilleros" (or "barquilleras") during festive events.
 In Madrid, barquilleros are particularly associated with the fiesta of San Isidro Labrador, where the vendors typically dress in castizo (chulapo) attire.

 Barquilleros carry a characteristic red tin known as the ruleta de barquillero which has a roulette spinner at the top.
 Buying barquillos typically involve a small game, where the buyer pays to spin the roulette.
 Depending on where the ticker lands, the buyer can either have one or two barquillos for the same price.
 The buyer can also pay a slightly larger amount to continue spinning the roulette and getting barquillos until it lands on one of the four golden markers.

 The tradition of barquilleros almost became extinct during the dictatorship of Francisco Franco.
 Today, barquillos are most popular in Asia which has a larger population than Spain.

 Barquillos are traditionally eaten plain.
 Modern versions, however, can flavor it with ingredients including vanilla, cinnamon, grated coconut, and lemon juice.
 Barquillos are also commonly dipped or coated in milk chocolate or have a chocolate center.
 Due to their similarity to ice cream cones, they are also commonly sold as containers for frozen treats.

 Similar recipes to barquillos also exist in other countries in Europe, like the parizske pecivo of Czechoslovakia, the pirouettes of France, and krumkake of Norway.
-Flat versions are known as wafle in Poland, goro in Norway, and pizzelle in Italy, among others.
+Flat versions are known as Rurki in Poland, goro in Norway, and pizzelle in Italy, among others.